soyoychoi/Course-Registration-System/README.md

 Procedure:

-Add csv file to the same folder to execute the java files properly.
+Make sure csv file is in the folder that holds the java files to execute the program properly.

+1) Run //javac User.java on terminal
+2) Run //javac Course.java on terminal
+3) Run //javac CourseRegistration.java on terminal
+4) Run //java CourseRegistration

 Run CourseRegistration.java file first.
 This is the only file with a main method.